Oskar Schmiedel: Life

-1920 he heard Steiner in a lecture in Basel say he hoped to speak on the subject of medicine to the members of the medical professin one day.
+1920 he heard Steiner in a lecture in Basel say he hoped to speak on the subject of medicine to the members of the medical profession one day.
 Schmiedel took the initiative and organized a course called the Spiritual Science and Medicine/Introducing Anthroposophical Medicine course given to 40 mainly homeopathic physicians in Dornach.

 Dr. Otto Palmer established in Stuttgart in 1920 a clinic for patients.
 In 1921 Dr. Ita Wegman established the Institute of Clinical Medicine in Arlesheim.
 Further medical courses were given by Steiner in 1921, 1922 and 1923.
 Soon the Internationale Laboratorien AG (ILAG) came about in Arlesheim.
 When the economic enterprise Der Kommende Tag went bankrupt due to inflation, this included the branches in Schwäbisch Gmünd and Stuttgart.
 Branches were established in the Netherlands, England, France, Austria and the United States.
 In 1928 the name officially changed from ILAG to that of 'Weleda' which Rudolf Steiner had suggested for the English firm.

 From 1935 onwards Oskar Schmiedel had to give more time to the German Weleda, together with Wilhelm Pelikan, Fritz Goette and Arthur von Zabern.
 He moved to Stuttgart and later to Schwäbisch Gmünd.
 After the war Oskar Schmiedel worked on the establishment and development of a number of firms abroad, doing so in Austria in 1949, where he also explored the places where Rudolf Steiner had lived when young.

 In 1951, Oskar Schmiedel returned to Schwäbisch Gmünd, where he ran the Weleda together with Wilhelm Pelikan, Arthur von Zabern and Wilhelm Spiess until he died in his 73rd year.
 Hans Krueger, Walther Cloos, Theodor Schwenk, Alfred Friedrich, Mechthild Werner and others also contributed much to the work.
 He was particularly interested in all social impulses.
 He encouraged and supported the Study Sessions, works eurythmy, the Christmas Plays and the Weleda Nachrichten magazine.

+Schmiedel died on 27 December 1959 in Schwäbisch Gmünd, at the age of 72.